-Internal reading age assessment data for Year 10 shows an average progression of 1 year over 6 months.
+Internal reading age assessment data for Year 10 shows that of those students identified as Pupil Premium, substatial gains of up to 3 years have been made over the course of the academic year.
 Informal feedback from students shows good engagement and enjoyment from guided reading sessions.

 Planned reduction in class sizes at Year 11 allowed for a greater tailoring of teaching to meet individual needs.
-Question level analysis from assessments on return from Lockdown were used to assemble groups.
-Data from these classes shows positive progress for all students.
+Intervention classes fcousing on the academic performance of our Pupil Premium students has show positive impact in English and Maths.
+Data is strongest for Pupil Premium students in English.